lokojitcoder123/Spring-AI-Ollama-integrated-Model/README.md

 A full-stack application that demonstrates seamless integration of locally hosted Large Language Models (LLMs) using Ollama, built with Spring Boot and Spring AI.

-This project focuses on enabling privacy-first, offline-capable AI applications with a clean backend architecture and an interactive React-based frontend.
+This project focuses on enabling privacy-first, offline-capable AI applications with a clean backend architecture and an interactive React-based fronten
 ---

 ## 📖 Overview